catboost/catboost/contrib/python/atomicwrites/README.rst

   explicit about which operations are atomic.
 I'm basing my assumptions off `a comment
   <https://social.msdn.microsoft.com/Forums/windowsdesktop/en-US/449bb49d-8acc-48dc-a46f-0760ceddbfc3/movefileexmovefilereplaceexisting-ntfs-same-volume-atomic?forum=windowssdk#a239bc26-eaf0-4920-9f21-440bd2be9cc8>`_
-  by `Doug Cook
+  by `Doug Crook
   <https://social.msdn.microsoft.com/Profile/doug%20e.%20cook>`_, who appears
   to be a Microsoft employee:

+      FAQ: Is MoveFileEx atomic
-      Question: Is MoveFileEx atomic if the existing and new files are both on the same drive?
+      Frequently asked question: Is MoveFileEx atomic if the existing and new files are both on the same drive?

       The simple answer is "usually, but in some cases it will silently fall-back